AdobeDocs/commerce-operations.en/help/installation/sample-data/composer-packages.md

 >[!NOTE]
 >
->If you encounter errors, such as `Could not find package...` or `...no matching package found...`, make sure there aren't any typos in your command.
+>If you encounter errors, such as `Could not find package...` or `...no matching package found...`, make sure that there aren't any typos in your command.
 If you still encounter errors, you may not have access to the right Composer repositories, especially if your using Adobe Commerce.
-Contact [Adobe Commerce Support](https://magento.com/support) for help.
+Contact [Adobe Commerce Support](https://support.magento.com/hc/en-us) for help.

 You can use Composer to install sample data either before or after installing the application; however, there might be [additional tasks](remove-or-update.md).